-In the next Sections, the best obtained models are described but, for the sake of clarity, in our project many predictive models have been trained and only the performances of a Bayesian Net and an Artificial Neural Network are highly satisfactory for one-hour fog predictions on Linate airport database.
+In the next sections, the best obtained models are described but, for the sake of clarity, in our project many predictive models have been trained and only the performances of a Bayesian Net and an Artificial Neural Network are highly satisfactory for one-hour fog predictions on Linate airport database.
+The testing of the two 1-hour classification models show good performances, as follows.

-A. The A-model
+C. The A-model

 The A-model is a Bayesian Network classifier.
 It has been trained on the A_FOG+1 dataset (obtained from FOG+1 set using the instances tagged by FOG="NO").
-For the sake of clarity, the training set A_FOG+1 is obtained by balancing the target class FOG+1, using the WEKA filter SpreadSubsample that under samples the dataset in order to obtain the same number of FOG+1="YES" and FOG+1="NO" instances.
-This balancing technique is used in order to overcome the class imbalance problem.
+For the sake of clarity, the training set A_FOG+1 is obtained by balancing the target class FOG+1, using the filter SpreadSubsample of Weka tool.

 In this way, A-set presents 690 records tagged by FOG+1="NO" and 690 records tagged by FOG+1="YES".
-The A-model is trained by using BayesNet WEKA algorithm, fixing P=3 and A=0.25 by applying cross-validation method with k=folds=10.
-A-model performs on 10-fold cross-validation and it shows the performances included in TABLE VII, TABLE VII, and TABLE IX:
+The A-model is trained by using BayesNet Weka algorithm.

+Fixing P=3 and A=0.25, the A-model performs on 10-fold cross-validation and it shows the performances included in TABLE XVI, TABLE XVII, and TABLE XVIII.

-TABLE VII.
+TABLE XVI.
 A-MODEL EVALUATION